jdh4/mac_productivity/terminal_emulators/README.md

 To accept the predicted command press and hold the semicolon key.
 To modify the predicted command, tap the semicolon key then make edits before entering.

+## VS Code

+Enable "Terminal Suggest" to turn on terminal intellisense or autocomplete.

 ## iTerm2

 The built-in Terminal application of macOS is insufficient.
 At least use [iTerm2](https://iterm2.com) as a replacement.